UK +44 (0)1223 491486 USA toll free 1-866 877 2185

-Qk017 Recombinant human GDF15 protein is a 25 kDa disulphide-linked dimer composed of the mature domain of human growth differentiation factor 15 protein.
-Our recombinant GDF15 protein is expressed in E. coli and extensively validated to ensure no trace contamination of related TGFβ family proteins from the mammalian culture systems, which historically led to controversy in the literature.
+This 25 kDa disulfide-linked dimer is composed of the mature domain of human growth differentiation factor 15 protein.
+Our recombinant GDF15 protein is expressed in E. coli and exceptionally high purity extensively validated to ensure no trace contamination of related TGFβ family proteins from the mammalian culture systems, which historically led to controversy in the literature.

 1. Emmerson, P. J., Duffin, K. L., Chintharlapalli, S. & Wu, X. GDF15 and Growth Control.
 Front.
 Physiol.
 9, 1712 (2018).